Lynilia/authelia/docs/content/reference/guides/passwords.md

 Ideally on average hardware the amount of time would be roughly 500 milliseconds at minimum.

-In consideration of your cost you should take into account the fact some algorithms only support scaling the cost for one factor and not others It's usually considered better to have a mix of cost types however this is not possible with all algorithms.
+In consideration of your cost you should take into account the fact some algorithms only support scaling the cost for one factor and not others.
+It's usually considered better to have a mix of cost types however this is not possible with all algorithms.
 The main cost type measurements are:

 * CPU